athenavm/athena/book/src/chapter_3.md

 ## Getting Started

-To start, simple enter the following command in a terminal to install Athena and the Athena toolchain:
+To start, simply enter the following command in a terminal to install Athena and the Athena toolchain:

 `curl -L http://install.athenavm.org | bash && athup`